fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

 * A small midday burst near noon

 * This supports the hypothesis in the section "Total Steps VS Sedentary Minutes, that users engage in bursts of movement while still spending much of the day sedentary — consistent with patterns like office work.
-This information could be used to target computer/desk workers, students, anyone who is sitting most of the day to get them to add more steps in their day.
+This information could be used to target computer/desk workers (office/remote workers), students, anyone who is sitting most of the day to get them to add more steps in their day.

 * This also fits with known user behavior from health studies & wearables:
   * Morning workout → Sit at desk all day
   * Evening run → Sedentary most of the day